 I know what you’re thinking.
 Planking is for salmon, right?
 Absolutely.
 And it’s glorious.
 But why does it have to be only for salmon?
 Why do we only impart that sweet, aromatic smoke into salmon?
 Why not shrimp, or scallops, or red meat like pork and beef?
 Not to mention, my only knock on my gas grill is that it doesn’t impart as much smoke flavor that I like.
 Add a wooden plank and I have instant smoke!

 The most popular plank is cedar, but the smoke I prefer most with beef is pecan along with white or red oak.
-This is red oak which I drop into a sink full of water for 30-60 minutes:
+This is red oak which I drop into a sink full of water for 30 minutes or so:

 Now go prep the meat.
 What kind exactly?
-Just a black angus beef tenderloin from Mateker’s.
-Sweet baby, Jesus, do they have phenomenal steak!
+Just a black angus beef tenderloin:

 I didn’t put any amounts in here except for the size of the beef tenderloin.
 And it’s really not about weight as it is about length.
 You want it shorter than your plank.
 Planks come in different sizes, so I would recommend getting the planks first.